Before you look any further, it is important to consider what development stage your business is currently in.

 Even the most experienced entrepreneurs must periodically take a fresh look at their business and make significant changes to meet the needs of the ever-changing market.
 There are local organizations listed in this guide that are ready and willing to help at this stage.

-It's also important to find out how "Healthy" your business is.
-Take this one page questionerre to find out if your business is on track...
-Click here for the Business Fitness Checklist.
+It’s also important to find out how “Healthy” your business is.
+Take this one-page questionnaire to find out if your business is on track… Click here for the Business Fitness Checklist.

 MUSKEGON AREA FIRST

-Muskegon Area First is your first stop for economic development services on the Muskegon Lakeshore.
-They are a countywide economic development corporation focused on leveraging public and private investment to accelerate business growth and the creation of high-quality employment opportunities in Muskegon County.
-Founded in 1999 by area business and governmental leaders, Muskegon Area First is the lead agency for economic development projects in the area.
-If you are looking to expand or buy a new facility in Muskegon County please contact them for information on location opportunities and any possible services or incentives offer by the state, city or township.
+Muskegon Area First is the countywide economic development corporation focused on leveraging public and private investment to accelerate business growth and the creation of high-quality employment opportunities in Muskegon County.
+If you are looking to expand or buy a new facility in Muskegon County, please contact them at 231.722.3751 for information on location opportunities and any possible services or incentives offer by the state, city or township.
 For more information visit www.muskegonareafirst.org

 EMPLOYERS ASSOCIATION OF WEST MICHIGAN